On average across the year,

 On average across the year, no, Hawaii, United States is not colder than North Carolina, United States .
 Hawaii, United States has an average minimum temperature of 20°C/68°F and North Carolina, United States has an average minimum temperature of 11°C/52°F.

-no, Hawaii, United States has less rain than
+Does Hawaii, United States have more rain than North Carolina, United States?

 Hawaii, United States's wettest month is March, with an average monthly rainfall of 88mm, which is drier than North Carolina, United States's wettest month (August, with an average monthly rainfall of 145mm).